firmadyne/firmadyne/README.md

 To use [QEMU](http://wiki.qemu.org/Main_Page) provided by your distribution:

-* `sudo apt-get install qemu-system-arm qemu-system-mips qemu-utils`
+* `sudo apt-get install qemu-system-arm qemu-system-mips qemu-system-x86 qemu-utils`

+Note that emulation of x86-based firmware is not currently supported, but installing `qemu-system-x86` resolves a packaging issue on certain Debian-based distributions.

 Alternatively, use our [modified version](https://github.com/firmadyne/qemu-linaro) of [qemu-linaro](https://git.linaro.org/?p=qemu/qemu-linaro.git) for certain